Deep-Dao/substrate-etl/API.md

 # Substrate ETL API

 The api is graphql based.
 To query any data go to prisma endpoint e.g. http://0.0.0.0:4466 and execute the graphql query.
 With graphql various filtering and pagination option is available while querying.
-Check graphqli docs
+Check graphqli docs to get the schema and filtering queries.

 e.g.